PEHGP/SNGFinder/README.md

 # Installation

 # How to use
+1. Repeat masker
+2. Whole genome alignment
+3. Identification of new genes
 ## 1. Repeat masker
 If the genome has been repeat soft-masked, skip this step.
 The genomes downloaded from NCBI or ensemble usually have been repeat soft-masked.